bharatm29/SandSimulation/README.md

 - Draw while holding `LSHIFT` to delete pixels
 - `Enter` - Clear the screen
 - `r` - toggle to send frames to ffmpeg
+- `- and +` - decrease or increase particle brush size

 ---